TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Experiment

 Underwater vehicles are characterized by highly nonlinear dynamics, significant hydrodynamic damping, and added mass effects, which introduce large inertia and response delays.
+In this section, we experimentally verify the robot's underwater mobility and demonstrate that the proposed propulsion system can be effectively applied to underwater vehicles.
+A water tank ($5\,\text{m} \times 3\,\text{m} \times 1.6\,\text{m}$) is constructed to simulate the marine environment.

+\textbf{Ground-contact mode.} Fig.~\ref{underwater_test}(a) illustrates the S-shaped trajectory of the robot, demonstrating its good tracking capability of attitude control commands.
+Notably, the neutrally buoyant network cable connected to the robot is used exclusively for data acquisition, as the robot is controlled wirelessly.

+\textbf{Non-ground-contact mode.} Fig.~\ref{underwater_test}(b) and (c) present the submerged cruising and surface movement of \myrobot, respectively.
+The results show that the robot effectively tracks control commands despite the influence of the cable.
+Compared to the fully submerged state, during the surface-movement phase ($0 < \zeta < 1$), although controllability is maintained, the transition of the medium surrounding the rotors induces small-scale oscillations in the robot's attitude.

-In this section, we demonstrate the underwater attitude control capability to verify that the proposed propulsion system can be effectively applied to the underwater vehicles.
-Fig.~\ref{outofwater}(a) shows the horizontal movement pattern of the robot on the bottom of the tank ($3 m\times 2 m\times 0.6 m$) to simulate the seabed.
-Considering the frequent dynamic changes of the pitch angle in the underwater environment, we conduct a pitch angle sinusoidal trajectory tracking test.
-The sinusoidal signal with a period of 1$s$ and an amplitude of $35^\circ$ is set as the target trajectory.
-The experimental results are shown in Fig.~\ref{pitch}(b).
-The maximum error generated during the tracking process is $31^\circ$, and the phase lag time is only $0.17s$.
-By comparison, Liu et al. \cite{liu2024wukong} conducted the same tracking test of the Wukong, where they use ESCs combined with dedicated underwater motors and propellers as the propulsion scheme and introduce the INDI control algorithm to improve the robot's response performance.
-However, their maximum tracking error is larger than $35^\circ$, and the phase lag is approximately $0.2s$.
-The comparison results show that the \myrobot~exhibits higher accuracy and faster response speed in dynamic attitude tracking.
+In addition, we conduct a pitch sinusoidal trajectory tracking test, where a sinusoidal signal with a period of $1\,\text{s}$ and an amplitude of $35^\circ$ serves as the target trajectory.
+Experimental results are shown in Fig.~\ref{pitch}(b).
+The maximum error generated during tracking is $31^\circ$, and the phase lag is only \qty{0.17}{s}.
+For comparison, Liu et al.~\cite{liu2024wukong} conduct the same tracking test on the Wukong robot, which adopts a traditional ESC combined with a dedicated underwater motor and propeller, utilizing the incremental nonlinear dynamic inversion (INDI) algorithm to enhance responsiveness.
+However, its maximum tracking error exceeds $35^\circ$, and the phase lag is approximately \qty{0.2}{s}.
+The comparison demonstrates that \myrobot exhibits higher accuracy and faster response in dynamic attitude tracking.